Calculation Of Child Support In Georgia

 - A significant increase in income for either party

-A Carrollton, Georgia child support attorney can help if you believe modification of your child support amount is necessary.
+A Carrollton Child Support Lawyer can help if you believe modification of your child support amount is necessary.

-The Georgia Division of Child Support Services, a branch of the Department of Human Services, is responsible for enforcing child support orders.
-Some actions that may be taken against a parent who refuses to pay court-ordered child support are:
+Georgia Division of Child Support Services, a branch of the Department of Human Services, enforces child support orders.
+The court may take action against a parent who refuses to pay court-ordered child support such as:

 - Withholding the amount from the obligor’s paycheck, unemployment benefits, or worker’s compensation payments.